 In Barking and Dagenham, the local authority is the admissions authority for all community schools.
-The criteria for these schools are listed on page 25.
-Dorothy Barley Junior, Eastbury Primary, Goresbrook School, James Cambell, Riverside School, Sydney Russell, Thames View Infants, and Thames View Juniors are academies, and the George Carey Church of England Primary is a voluntary-aided school.
+Dorothy Barley Junior, Eastbury Primary, Goresbrook School, James Cambell, Riverside School, Sydney Russell and Thames View Juniors are academies, and the George Carey Church of England Primary is a voluntary-aided school.

-All nine schools are their own admissions authority.
+All eight schools are their own admissions authority.
 However, they follow the same admission criteria as Barking and Dagenham community schools and we will offer places on behalf of these schools.